-Before milled flour became readily commercially available, sifting flour was necessary to separate the flour from any chaff (corn or seed husk) or bugs.
-But nowadays, flour is refined, and won't contain these unwanted elements.
-If a recipe calls for sifted flour, it is because the recipe will benefit from a more aerated flour, such as delicate cakes (like angel food) that require a light batter.
-Sifting flour also assures there aren't any lumps and the flour is a smooth consistency.
-If the recipe calls for sifting flour along with another ingredient—such as cocoa powder—the purpose is to evenly combine the two before they are added to other ingredients.
+Before milled flour became readily commercially available, bakers and cooks sifted flour to separate the flour from the chaff (corn or seed husk) and debris.
+Today's refined flour won't contain these unwanted elements, so if a modern recipe calls for sifted flour, it probably means that the recipe requires a more aerated flour without any lumps.
+For example, delicate treats like angel food cake get their fine, light crumb from sifted cake flour.
+If the recipe calls for sifting flour with another ingredient—such as cocoa powder—that process both aerates and combines the ingredients.

 When to Sift Flour

 The most important thing to remember is that unless the recipe specifically tells you to sift flour, don't sift it.
-Flour processors these days sift the flour many times before it leaves the plant, so there's no need to sift flour for most recipes.
-Flour sold these days is ready to use right out of the package.
+Modern flour processors sift flour many times before it leaves the plant, so home bakers rarely need to repeat the process.
+Flour sold these days is ready to use right from the bag.

-Knowing whether to sift the flour before or after measuring depends on how the ingredient is described in the recipe.
-For example, if the recipe says "two cups sifted flour," you should sift the flour into a bowl, and then measure it.
-However, if the recipe says "two cups flour, sifted," you should measure the flour first, and then sift it.
-Recipe writing (well, good recipe writing) is all about where the comma is, and the placement of words!
+If your recipe mentions sifted flour in the ingredient list, then you might wonder whether you should sift or measure first.
+The answer to this question usually depends on the recipe's grammar: If the recipe calls for "2 cups sifted flour," you should sift the flour into a bowl, then measure it.
+However, if the recipe calls for "2 cups flour, sifted," you should measure the flour first, then sift it.
 Before tackling any home cooking, it is important you understand how to read a recipe.

 How to Sift Flour

-Obviously, a flour sifter—basically a cup with a strainer at the base—is ideal for doing the job, but if you don't have one of those you can use a strainer.
-Hold a fine-mesh strainer over a bowl, add the flour to the strainer, and gently tap the side repeatedly until all of the flour has gone through into the bowl.
+Obviously, a sifter—basically a cup with a strainer at the base—is the ideal tool, but if you don't have one, you can use a strainer.
+Hold a fine-mesh strainer (or sieve) over a bowl, add the flour to the strainer, and gently tap the side repeatedly until all of the flour has passed through the strainer.
 You may need to help the last little bit get through the holes—just move it around with a spoon.

-There are incorrect and correct ways of measuring flour when adding to a recipe.
-For best results every time, you need to spoon the flour directly into the measuring cup, mound it on top, and then level it off with the side of a knife.
-No scooping, tapping, or packing down!
+There are incorrect and correct ways of measuring flour.
+For reliable results every time, you should spoon the flour directly into the measuring cup, mound it on top, and then level it off with the side of a knife.
+No scooping, tapping, or packing down.